-Wooden fences are expensive and hard to maintain.
-Especially here in Colorado with four aggressive – but gorgeous – seasons.
+Wooden fences are rather expensive and hard to maintain.
+Especially here in Colorado with our four aggressive – but gorgeous – seasons.
 If the beating sun doesn’t fade your wood, then there’s all the potential moisture and weather damage in the fall and winter months.
 Sometimes, opting for a lower maintenance fence like vinyl or chain link is the perfect compromise.
-And there are plenty of ways for you to make a chain link fence more beautiful and attractive.
+And there are plenty of ways for you to make a chain link fence more charming.
 A well-placed plant or vine can add personality to your fence and give your home and garden a whole new attitude.

 Vinyl fences come in all shapes and sizes.
-Heck, they can even perfectly mimic the effects of a wooden fence.
-A chain link fence will always be a chain link fence.
-On it’s own, it may not seem like the most inviting option, but you can add some life and beauty to your chain link and make it a beautiful border for you home.
+They can even perfectly mimic the effects of a wooden fence.
+A chain-link fence will always be a chain link fence.
+On its own, it may not seem like the most inviting option, but you can add some life and beauty to your chain link and make it a beautiful border for your home.
 Even helping to add to the curb appeal.
 Even a vinyl fence can be spruced up with a little color from a flowering or evergreen vine.

 Our climate here in Colorado can be quite temperamental, so finding the perfect vine can be a little tricky.
 We’re here to offer a few suggestions for accenting your fence with beautiful greenery and splashes of color.